JamieBort/Portfolio-Website/js/PinnedProjects/README.md

 }
 ```

 It was used by navigating to https://docs.github.com/en/graphql/overview/explorer and making an API call with it.

-The results can be found in
+The saved results can be found in the files with the format `pinnedProjects_vXX.json`.

-`./js/PinnedProjects/PinnedProjects_v1.js`

-and

-`./js/PinnedProjects/PinnedProjects_v2.js`.

 These files will be used until I have a working GraphQL api call.

-`./js/PinnedProjects/PinnedProjects_v1.js` is the first version.

-`./js/PinnedProjects/PinnedProjects_v2.js` is a more current version.
-It was created because I updated info in one of the repos.